twbs/bootstrap/site/content/docs/4.3/utilities/flex.md

 Flexbox can do some pretty awesome things when you mix flex alignments with auto margins.
 Shown below are three examples of controlling flex items via auto margins: default (no auto margin), pushing two items to the right (`.mr-auto`), and pushing two items to the left (`.ml-auto`).

-**Unfortunately, IE10 and IE11 do not properly support auto margins on flex items whose parent has a non-default `justify-content` value.** [See this StackOverflow answer](https://stackoverflow.com/a/37535548) for more details.

 {{< example >}}
 <div class="d-flex bd-highlight mb-3">
   <div class="p-2 bd-highlight">Flex item</div>